top of page

 If your lipid panel shows concerning results, it serves as a warning sign.
 Your healthcare provider can guide you on practical steps to take—be it medication, dietary changes, or increased physical activity.
 This proactive approach helps prevent serious heart problems down the line.

-The Role of Metabolic Tests
+The Role of Metabolic Tests: Understanding Your Body

 Metabolic tests provide significant insights into your heart health.
 These include blood glucose and insulin measurements that help detect diabetes and metabolic syndrome—two conditions linked to a higher risk of heart disease.